okta/okta-auth-js/README.md

 #### `clearPendingRemoveTokens`

-Defaults to `true`, set this option to false if you want to opt-out clear pendingRemove tokens when calling `tokenManager.start()`.
+Defaults to `true`, set this option to false if you want to opt-out of the default clearing pendingRemove tokens behaviour when `tokenManager.start()` is called.

 ## API Reference
 <!-- no toc -->